ToxPuro/astaroth/acc-runtime/README.md

 Designed for variables that are input parameters to Kernels, but should not be allocated/loaded to the GPU.
 Or for control variables that should only live on the host.
 (Renaming the qualifier to `host` is under consideration.)
 > Note: At the moment, can be used only via `ComputeSteps`.
 See the section describing `ComputeSteps` for example usage.
 * `output`
+Used to specify that a variable is supposed to to be the output result of a reduction across the whole subdomain.
-At the moment, restricted to `real` and `int` scalar quantities resulting from reductions across the whole subdomain.
+At the moment, restricted to `real`,`float` and `int` scalar quantities.
 > Note: implicitly allocates memory on the GPU to perform reductions.

+* `global`
+Used to specify that the reductions of the corresponding `output` variable is supposed to be done globally i.e. across the whole grid or in other words across all subdomains.

 * `utility`
 Tells the compiler that the `Kernel` should be skiped when inferring which `Fields` are dead.